 When should you seek medical attention?

-Contact healthcare if the neck stiffness does not improve within a week, if you experience numbness or weakness in your arms, or if the pain is very severe and affects your everyday life.
+Contact healthcare if the condition does not improve within a week, if you experience numbness or weakness in your arms, or if the pain is very severe and affects your everyday life.